NSW COMBINED HIGH SCHOOLS SPORTS ASSOCIATION

 Scenario 1 – Bowling the opposition out for 60% or less of your total score.

-E.g. Team A bats first and scores 140.
+E.g. (1st Grade) Team A bats first and scores 140.
 To obtain a bonus point Team A must then bowl team B out for 60% or less of their total. ie. Team A will obtain a bonus point if they bowl Team B out for 84 or less.

 Scenario 2 – Chasing the runs within 60% of the allocated overs.

-E.g. (First Grade) Team A bats first and scores 140.
+E.g. (1st Grade) Team A bats first and scores 140.
 To obtain a bonus point Team B must then score the runs within 60% of the allocated overs.
 I.e. Team B will obtain a bonus point in First Grade if they score the runs by the completion of the 24th over.